Campus-FB-Logo

 The old ways of using PaintShop Pro

-PaintShop Pro has gone through many versions, and if you are a long-time user, you probably used more than one version yourself.
+PaintShop Pro has gone through many versions.
+If you are a long-time user, you probably used more than one version yourself.
 With each new release, come some new features, new settings, and sometimes, new ways of using the program.
 At times, those new elements are great.
 At other times, we miss "the old ways".
-If that is how you feel about newer versions of PaintShop Pro, maybe there is hope for you as some "old ways" are still available, if you know where to look!
+If that is how you feel about newer versions of PaintShop Pro, maybe there is hope for you.
+Some "old ways" are still available, if you know where to look!

 Text entry window

 Starting several versions ago, PaintShop Pro allowed you to apply your text directly onto the canvas.
-I am sure that was often asked as it seems more intuitive, but if you had been using older versions, you might still like the idea of typing your text on a Text entry box, where you can edit it on a plain white background, instead of struggling with a bus background or little contrast with the text color.
+I am sure that uses often asked for this as it seems more intuitive.
+If you used older versions, you might still like the idea of typing your text on a Text entry box.
+You can edit it on a plain white background, instead of struggling with a busy background .

-If you still want to use the Text Entry window to type your text, hold the Shift key when you click on the canvas.
+If you still want the Text Entry window to type your text, hold the Shift key when clicking on the canvas.
 That will automatically bring up that Text Entry window you were familiar with.

-Similarly, if you have some text that is currently very small, or outside of your image, you can open the Vector layer (by clicking on the little arrow on its left) and while double-clicking on the Text object while holding the Shift key.
+Similarly, if you have some very small text, or text outside the image, you can open the Vector layer (by clicking on the little arrow on its left) and while double-clicking on the Text object while holding the Shift key.
 Then, the Text Entry window will pop up, whether you used it in the first place or not.

 The old Material Properties window